mesowatch

 Stage II

-In Stage II, symptoms become more pronounced.
-Patients may notice increased chest pain, difficulty breathing, and weight loss.
-The cancer may have spread to nearby lymph nodes.
-PET scans and MRIs are often used alongside biopsies to assess the extent of the disease.
+As in Stage II, symptoms get worse.
+They might experience chest pain, coughing, and weight loss.
+The cancer could have advanced to adjacent lymph nodes.
+These can be done by PET scan or MRI in addition to biopsies to determine the extent of the disease.

 Stage III